Recognizing Warning Signs of Alcohol Abuse and Addiction

 - Increased cravings.
 As alcoholism becomes more severe, the brain and nervous system adjust to the constant influx of alcohol.
 This leads to alcohol cravings during periods when one is not drinking.

-The Treatment Specialist understands how difficult it is to first admit there is a problem with alcohol, and then to locate the right treatment for the addiction.
-Our specialists offer a free treatment locator service that can guide you to the most appropriate type of alcohol treatment program based on your specific needs.
-For a free insurance benefit check and more information, please contact The Treatment Specialist today at (866) 644-7911.
+The Treatment Specialist will connect you with a treatment center that understands how difficult it is to first admit there is a problem with alcohol, and then to guide you by answering your questions.
+The specialist will offer a free insurance check and check your benefits to help cover out of pocket costs of alcohol treatment program based on your specific needs.
+Call to connect at (866) 644-7911.